e1m3m0/e1m3m0/README.md

 ## About me
 My name is **Guillermo Mateo**.
-I’m a tech enthusiast and future web developer.
-My current career is in sales and retail.
-However I’m working to become a full stack developer, verse in many languages, libraries, and frameworks.
+I’m a tech enthusiast and entry-level web developer.
+My current career is in sales and retail, but I’m working to become a full-stack developer, versed in many languages, libraries, and frameworks.

-I recently finished the **UCONN Coding Boot Camp**, this was my first experience with writing code.
-To achieve my goal I’m practicing the skills learn and building my portfolio to meet those expectations.
+I gained most of my developer skills at **UCONN Coding Boot Camp**, which was my first experience writing code.
+To achieve my goal, I’m practicing the skills I learned and building my portfolio to meet those expectations.

-At the moment I’m working to improve the skills learned on the boot camp and add additional experience on other languages, libraries and frameworks.
+At the moment, I’m working to improve the skills learned in the boot camp and gain additional experience with other languages, libraries, and frameworks.

 ### Current experience:
 - HTML